Light, fluffy, vegan pancakes with smoky-sweet bacon-flavoured walnut crumbles and pools of maple syrup are pure perfection.

 Easy, Delicious Vegan Pancakes

-This recipe for fluffy vegan pancakes has a delicious twist - spicy apple slices.
-But that's not all, I also added some incredible, salty-sweet maple bacon-flavoured walnut crumbles.
+This recipe for vegan pancakes has a delicious twist - spicy apple slices.
+But that's not all, I also added some incredible, salty sweet maple bacon-flavored walnut crumbles.
 These pancakes are going to blow your mind, they are so super addictive and delicious!

-Here's what you'll need to make these simple but delicious vegan pancakes:
+Here's what you'll need to make these simple but delicious pancakes:

-Milk: It's easy to make pancakes dairy free.
-These days there are so many non-dairy milk options, you've got your choice of almond, oat, rice, coconut, soy, cashew, and many more.
+- Plain, unsweetened dairy-free milk: It's easy to make pancakes dairy free.
+These days there are so many non-dairy milk options, you've got your choice of almond, oat, rice, soy, cashew, and many more.
 If you'd like to make your own, dairy-free milk, try this Delicious Almond Milk recipe.

-Spicy Apples: Tart apple slices tossed in maple syrup, cinnamon, ginger and simmered until tender and saucy.
+- Spicy Apples: Apple slices tossed in maple syrup, cinnamon, ginger and simmered until tender add a ton of Fall flavors to the pancakes.

 How To Make Fluffy Pancakes